silverstripe/silverstripe-testsession/README.md

 Commands:

+ * `dev/testsession`: Shows options for starting a test session
  * `dev/testsession/start`: Sets up test state, most commonly a test database will be constructed, and your browser session will be amended to use this database.
 See "Parameters" documentation below.
  * `dev/testsession/end`: Removes the test state, and resets to the original database.